Jesse Ventura: Acting career

 Near the end of his wrestling career, Ventura began an acting career.
-He appeared in the movie Predator (1987), whose cast included future California Governor Arnold Schwarzenegger and future Kentucky gubernatorial candidate Sonny Landham.
+He appeared in the movie Predator (1987), whose cast included future California governor Arnold Schwarzenegger and future Kentucky gubernatorial candidate Sonny Landham.
 Ventura became close friends with Schwarzenegger during the production of Predator.
 He appeared in two episodes of Zorro filmed in Madrid, Spain, in 1991.
 He had a starring role in the 1990 sci-fi movie Abraxas, Guardian of the Universe.
-He had supporting roles in The Running Man (again with Schwarzenegger), No Holds Barred, Thunderground, Demolition Man, Repossessed, Ricochet, The Master of Disguise (in which he steals the Liberty Bell), Ready to Rumble, and Batman & Robin—the first and last of these also starring Schwarzenegger.
+He had supporting roles in The Running Man, No Holds Barred, Thunderground, Demolition Man, Repossessed, Ricochet, The Master of Disguise (in which he steals the Liberty Bell), Ready to Rumble, and Batman & Robin—the first and last of these movies also starring Schwarzenegger.
 Ventura made a cameo appearance in Major League II as "White Lightning".
 He appeared as a self-help guru (voice only) in The Ringer, trying to turn Johnny Knoxville into a more confident worker.
 Ventura had a cameo in The X-Files episode "Jose Chung's From Outer Space" as a Man in Black alongside fellow 'MiB' Alex Trebek.
 In 2008, Ventura was in the independent comedy Woodshop, starring as high school shop teacher Mr. Madson.
-The film was released September 7, 2010.
+The film was released on September 7, 2010.